Learning and Teaching

 - Use Google to check suspicious phrases or passages.

 - Submit the work to Turnitin.
 Make sure to pay attention to individual source matches that are more extensive than 2-3% and check what they are.
 A high percentage does not necessarily mean that the work has been plagiarised.
 Investigate further.

 - If in doubt whether or not the work has been done by the student themself, ask for drafts or notes.

 Consider a number of different ways to assure yourself that the work is the student's own and do not just rely on Turnitin.
 Investigate using your experience and expertise.

-If you need to report a case, please use the Academic Misconduct Reporting Form for Schools (DOC, 46.9 kB).
+If you need to report a case, please use the Academic Misconduct Referral Form (Intranet).